 Final results take about four to six months to completely develop.
 Incisions will continue to improve with time, eventually fading to thin white lines between 12 and 18 months after the procedure.

 Because tissue flap breast reconstruction requires a tissue graft from another section of the body, the patient will have two scar locations.
 Unlike synthetic breast implants, tissue flaps will fluctuate in size in correspondence with weight gain or loss.
-They also have the benefit of feeling more like the original breasts since the tissue is completely natural.
-In some cases, tissue flaps may also be combined with breast implants or fat micrografting to provide optimal results.
+They also have the benefit of feeling more like the original breasts since the tissue is natural.
+Sometimes, tissue flaps may also be combined with breast implants or fat micro-grafting to provide optimal results.

 Tissue flap breast reconstruction requires a longer recovery period than breast implant reconstruction.
 Patients will need to spend two to four days recovering in the hospital before returning home.
-Recovery tends to be more uncomfortable for tissue flap reconstruction since multiple areas of the body are affected by the procedure, especially if breast reconstruction was performed immediately following the mastectomy.
+Recovery is more uncomfortable for tissue flap reconstruction since multiple areas of the body are affected by the procedure, especially if breast reconstruction was performed immediately following the mastectomy.

 Patients will need to rest and focus on recovery for three to four weeks before being able to return to work and gradually resume their normal activities.
 Exercise and more strenuous activities can be resumed about six weeks into recovery.
 Common side effects include discomfort, bruising and swelling, which can be mitigated using compression garments.

 Surgical drains will be placed in both the breasts and the tissue flap donor site.
 They will be removed once they are no longer needed, typically one to two weeks after surgery.
 Like implant breast reconstruction, results will be immediately visible but will require several months to develop fully.
 Scars and incision marks will continue to fade and improve for up to 18 months.